uQr/cordova-docs/tutorial-gulp/README.md

 The “prepare” step in Cordova is in charge of transforming all of your content in www, plugins, and merges and preparing a native project for a given platform for compilation.
 The “build” command in Cordova does a “prepare” before moving on to compilation and as a result it is useful to use the “before prepare” hook to wire in pre-build tasks.

 ###Using the Visual Studio Task Runner Explorer
 The Visual Studio Task Explorer provides a convenient way to run Gulp tasks right from Visual Studio.
-If you haven’t already installed Gulp globally, go to the command line and type the following:
+First let's install Gulp globally so it's convienent to use from the command line as well as Visual studio.
+Type:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 npm install -g gulp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You should also create a “package.json” file in your project.
-This will be the location you will use to reference any [Gulp plugins](http://gulpjs.com/plugins/) you want to use.
+Next, create a “package.json” file in your project.
+This will be the location you will use to reference Gulp or any [Gulp plugins](http://gulpjs.com/plugins/) you want to use.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {